-On what would have been his 80th birthday, it is only appropriate to pay tribute to the cultural icon that was Muhammad Ali.
+On the anniversary of his first world title win, it is only appropriate to pay tribute to the cultural icon that was Muhammad Ali.
 Ali transcended boxing, he transcended sport.
 Muhammad Ali belonged to the world.
 His showmanship in the ring, and his bravery outside of it, put him on a global pedestal.
 But this was not always the way.
 Before the ubiquitous and legendary figure of Ali, there was Cassius Clay.
 A young, brash, motor-mouthed heavyweight contender with a 19-0 record.
 And on a fateful February night in Miami Beach in 1964, the other corner housed the fearsome heavyweight champion of the world, Sonny Liston.

 While he already called himself ‘The Greatest’, the young man born Cassius Clay in Louisville, Kentucky was still a pup by boxing standards.
 Just 22 years old when the Liston fight took place, Clay had impressed and infuriated boxing scribes in equal measure.
 His perceived arrogance in picking the round in which he would defeat fighters had come back to bite him when tough contender Doug Jones took him the distance in a bruising encounter.
 Their ten-round battle would win The Ring magazine’s Fight of the Year award, and a critical public argued the close bout underscored Clay’s flaws.

 The smug poking at the future Ali’s abilities was not quietened by his next bout, when Britain’s Henry Cooper had him on the verge of being stopped in a famous Wembley Stadium battle.
 The self-professed ‘Greatest’ was seen as having reached his ceiling, having been roughed-up in back-to-back fights.
 Little did the world of boxing know this outspoken kid from the Bluegrass state was only just getting started.